fjwright/Run-REDUCE/README.md

 menu).

-Run-REDUCE-FX should run on any platform that supports JavaFX 11 (or later), but I can only test it on Microsoft Windows and Ubuntu.
+Run-REDUCE-FX should run on any platform that supports JavaFX 11 (or later), but I can only test it on Microsoft Windows and Linux.
-(Whilst Java is portable, filesystem structures and installation conventions are not!)
+(Whilst Java is portable, filesystem structures, installation conventions and display systems are not!)

 REDUCE itself is an open source project available from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
 I'm